 First recorded as Artyllerye lane in 1600, this street originally led to Tasel Close Artillery Yard, a walled field in the Spitel Fields, which was used by gunners based at the Tower of London and the Honourable Artillery Company for their weekly artillery practice.
-That continued until 1682 when the yards were sold for development.
+That continued until 1682 when the yard was sold for development.
 It came into the crown’s hands following the dissolution of the monasteries.
-Previously it been used owned by the Priory of St Mary Spital who leased it to clothwokers who grew teasles which was used to smooth woollen cloth.
+Previously it had been owned by the Priory of St Mary Spital who leased it to clothworkers who grew teasles used to smooth woollen cloth.